servalproject/serval-dna/doc/REST-API-Rhizome.md

 The steps of the insertion logic have these variations:

-1. The validity checks on any partial manifest given in the *manifest* parameter will also fail if the partial manifest contains a `version`, `filesize` or `filehash` field.

-2. If the *bundle-id* parameter specifies an existing manifest, then the `version`, `filesize` and `filehash` fields are not copied from the existing manifest to the new manifest.
+1. If the *bundle-id* parameter specifies an existing manifest, then the `version`, `filesize` and `filehash` fields are not copied from the existing manifest to the new manifest.

-3. After the partial manifest has been copied into the new manifest, if the *bundle-id* parameter was not given or specified a bundle that was not found in the store (step 2), then the `filesize` and `tail` fields are initialised to zero (0) if they are missing.
+2. The validity checks on any partial manifest given in the *manifest* parameter will also fail if the partial manifest contains a `version`, `filesize` or `filehash` field.
+After the partial manifest has been copied into the new manifest, if the *bundle-id* parameter was not given or specified a bundle that was not found in the store (step 1), then the `filesize` and `tail` fields are initialised to zero (0) if they are missing.

-4. If the `tail` field is missing from the new manifest then the bundle is not a [journal](#journal), so the request fails with status [422 Unprocessable Entity][422] and the [bundle status code](#bundle-status-code) for “invalid”.
+3. If the `tail` field is missing from the new manifest then the bundle is not a [journal](#journal), so the request fails with status [422 Unprocessable Entity][422] and the [bundle status code](#bundle-status-code) for “invalid”.

+4. No change.

 5. No change.

 6. No change.

-7. No change.

-8. After the payload has been stored, the `filesize` and `filehash` fields are always set, overriding any that were already present.
+7. After the payload has been stored, the `filesize` and `filehash` fields are always set, overriding any that were already present.
 Also, the `version` is always set to `tail + filesize`.

+8. No change.

 9. No change.